permguard/permguard/site/content/docs/0.1/policy-as-code/schema-grammar.md

 A resource represents an entity or object within a domain that is subject to various actions.
 Resources are the specific items that policies and operations are applied to within a domain.

 - Naming: Each resource within a domain must have a unique name.
 This name should accurately describe the resource.
-- Description: Like domains, resources can include an optional description to further explain their role.
+- Description: Like domains, resources can include an optional description to further explain their actor.

 ```yaml
 resources: